 The City of Carmel, Indiana, is pursuing technology to capture vehicular and pedestrian traffic, smart energy usage within city facilities and infrastructure, and manage cost-effective emergency response with the city’s fire and police departments.
 Shane Burnham, City of Carmel GIS Technician said “Nearmap and GIS technology will play a critical role in making all of these initiatives come together.”

 Natural disaster preparedness and response relies on accurate, up-to-date geospatial data, including aerial imagery.
-The ability to identify at-risk zones, to visualise property boundaries, plan safe ingress and egress routes, identify hazards, calculate elevation, natural features and visualise built environment will provide insights that enhance preparedness, risk mitigation, incident response and recovery exercises.
+The ability to identify at-risk zones, to visualize property boundaries, plan safe ingress and egress routes, identify hazards, calculate elevation, natural features and visualize built environment will provide insights that enhance preparedness, risk mitigation, incident response and recovery exercises.
 As weather-related catastrophic events increase in frequency and severity, the availability of relevant, current data will see communities better placed to prepare, respond and recover.
 Capturing the aftereffects of such events, Nearmap ImpactResponse will continue to provide insurers, responders and local governments with insights necessary to act quickly.
-In 2021, in Australia some of the events captured by our ImpactResponse program included the Melbourne earthquake, NSW and QLD floods, Cyclone Seroja, Queensland hailstorm, and the Perth Hills fire; in North America: Hurricane Ida, Tropical Storm Henri, the PA and NJ Tornadoes, and the Dixie Wildfires.
+In 2021, in North America some of the events captured by our ImpactResponse program included Hurricane Ida, Tropical Storm Henri, the PA and NJ Tornadoes, and the Dixie Wildfires; in Australia: the Melbourne earthquake, NSW and QLD floods, Cyclone Seroja, Queensland hailstorm, and the Perth Hills fire.

 Insurers will continue to expand the use of imagery as data, to streamline every step in the insurance lifecycle — from assessment and underwriting to claims.
 In addition to high-resolution aerial imagery for risk evaluation and post-catastrophe assessment, insurers are also using imagery from their customers’ own devices.